 Raisins are a nice touch, but are optional if you don’t care for the taste or are out of them.
+You can also top this pudding with a cooked sauce of fresh berries that is delightful.
 Just remember that you are not a slave to any recipe.
 Cooking is like art and you create using your own techniques and adaptations to turn out your personal masterpiece.

 4 cups of milk